Pro-Vice-Chancellor - Pure Science

 He returned to the UK in 1990 to a Lectureship in Materials at UMIST and in 1997 was appointed Professor of Physical Chemistry at the University of Sheffield.
 In 1998 he became Head of the Chemistry department, a position he held until 2003.

-Whilst serving on the editorial boards of the leading journals in his field, Tony is also Chairman of the High Polymer Research Group and a Member of the Faraday Council of the Royal Society of Chemistry.
-He is a member of the Science Advisory Board of ICI PLC, and influences UK science policy through his membership of the STFC Science Board.
+Whilst serving on the editorial boards of the leading journals in his field, Tony is also Chairman of the High Polymer Research Group.
+He is influential in UK science policy and has been a member of the Science Advisory Board of ICI PLC, and chairman of the STFC Science Board.

-A regular contributor to radio and print media, Tony was the first professor to be made an EPSRC Senior Media Fellow.
+A regular contributor to TV, radio and print media, Tony was the first EPSRC Senior Media Fellow.
 He delivered the Royal Institution Christmas Lecture in 2002 and in 2006 received an OBE for 'Services to Science'.
+He has just published a critically acclaimed book, Project Sunshine: how science can fuel and feed the world, with Steve McKevvitt.

 Married with two daughters Tony enjoys cooking, is a keen cyclist and occasional mountaineer, with a weakness for gadgets.